onap/vnfrqts-requirements/docs/Chapter7.rst

 Healthcheck is a command for which no NETCONF support exists.
 Therefore, this must be supported using a RESTful interface which we have defined.

-The VNF must provide a REST formatted GET RPCs to support Healthcheck queries via the GET method over HTTP(s).
+The VNF via APP-C must provide a REST formatted GET RPCs to support Healthcheck queries via the GET method over HTTP(s).

+The VNF via VF-C must provide REST APIs to make the configurations of associated VNFs.

 The port number, url, and other authentication information is provided by the VNF vendor.